bartificer/programming-by-stealth/docs/pbs98.md

 Firstly, classes can have instances of another classes as properties — a hypothetical class representing a forest would definitely contain some instances of a class representing trees!
 In addition it would probably contain some instances of a class representing wild flowers too, and maybe even some instances of a class representing bears!
 Many programmers refer to this kind of a relationship as a *has-a* relationship.
 This the type of relationship we'll be focusing on in this instalment.

 Secondly, classes can be more specific versions of other classes.
-A hypothetical class to represent Poodles could a more specific version of a class to represent dogs in general.
+A hypothetical class to represent Poodles could be a more specific version of a class to represent dogs in general.
 Many programmers call this an *is-a* relationship, and those will be the focus of the next instalment.
 As you may have guessed, the mechanism for implementing *is-a* relationships is inheritance.

 ## *has-a* Relationships are Simple